thekalinga/bootstrap4-vscode/src/util/resources/readme-template.md

 ## Usage

-To use the bootstrap snippets, open an editor, and start typing `b4-`, followed by pressing `Ctrl+Space`.
-A list of bootstrap snippets will show up.
-Alternatively, you can type e.g. `jumbotron`, followed by Ctrl+J, to immediately show only the jumbotron related snippets.
+To use the bootstrap snippets, open a HTML file, and start typing `b4-`, followed by pressing `Ctrl+Space`.
+A list of bootstrap snippets will show up

-To use font awesome snippets, open an editor, and start typing `fa-`, the editor will show you all the snippets
+To use font awesome snippets, open a HTML file, and start typing `fa-`, the editor will show you all the snippets

-The detailed list of supported actions are listed below
+The detailed list of supported actions are listed [below](#documentation)

 ## Contribution guidelines